 When it comes to bot detection software, few companies can claim to be as confident as Arkose Labs.
-They even include a 100% bot detection guarantee as part of their service agreement.
+This vendor even includes a commercial SLA guarantee against bot attacks as part of their service agreement.

 - Unique detection method: Arkose Labs doesn’t rely on risk scoring or filtering rules.

-- 100% guarantee SLA: the company has such confidence in its ability to mitigate bot traffic that it’s part of their service agreement.
+- 100% guarantee SLA: The company has such confidence in its ability to mitigate bot traffic that it’s part of the service agreement.

-- Incentive to block legitimate users: the downside of a 100% guarantee is that it can make Arkose Labs overly zealous with false positives.
+- Incentive to block legitimate users: The downside of a 100% guarantee is that it can make Arkose Labs overly zealous, potentially resulting in false positives.